Designing Refund Bonus Schemes for Provision Point Mechanism in Civic Crowdfunding: Preliminaries

 \section{Preliminaries}

-We focus on CC projects which involve provisioning of projects without coercion where players arrive over time and \emph{not} simultaneously i.e., CC in a sequential setting.
-Similar to \cite{bagnoli1989provision,chandra2016crowdfunding,zubrickas2014provision}, we also assume that apart from knowing the history of contributions, i.e., the provision point and the total amount remaining towards the project's provision at any time, players do not have \emph{any} information regarding the project's provision.
-Thus, every player's belief is symmetric towards the project's provision.
-Further, no player has any information about the sequence of player arrivals.
+We focus on Civic Crowdfunding (CC) which involves provisioning of projects without coercion where agents arrive over time and \emph{not} simultaneously, i.e., CC in a sequential setting.
+We assume that agents are aware of the history of contributions, i.e., the provision point and the total amount remaining towards the project's provision at any time.
+However, the agents have no information regarding the number of agents yet to arrive or the agents' sequence.
+Ours is the first attempt at providing a general theory for refund bonuses in CC to the best of our knowledge.
+Thus, we also assume that agents do not have any other information regarding the project.
+This information can be arbitrarily anything.
+E.g., an agent may deviate from its strategy if it knows about spiteful contributions and related corruption.
+Thus, unlike \cite{damle2019aggregating,damleijcai19}, every agent's belief is symmetric towards the project's provision~\cite{bagnoli1989provision,chandra2016crowdfunding,zubrickas2014provision}.

-\squishlist \item\underline{\textbf{Model}}
+\subsection{Model}

-A Project Maker (PM) puts a proposal for crowdfunding of a civic project $P$ on web based crowdfunding platform; that is, we are dealing with sequential settings.
-PM seeks voluntary contributions towards it.
+A social planner (SP) proposes crowdfunding a public project $P$ on a web-based crowdfunding platform; we are dealing with sequential settings.
+SP seeks voluntary contributions towards it.
 The proposal specifies a target amount $H$ necessary for the project to be provisioned, referred to as the \emph{provision point}.
 It also specifies deadline $(T)$ by which the funds need to be raised.
-If the target amount is not achieved by the deadline, the project is not provisioned and the contributions are returned.
+If the target amount is not achieved by the deadline, the project is not provisioned, i.e., the project is under-provisioned.
+In the case of under-provisioning, the SP returns the contributions.